Skip to content

 The packages are presented in decreasing order of number and severity of vulnerabilities.
 For each package, the following are provided:

-• The number and severity of vulnerabilities are provided
+• The number and severity of vulnerabilities.

 • Number of repositories in the account, that includes the package.